How Employee Utilization Drives Profitability for Professional Service Firms

 - 3x more likely to report an excellent quality of life

 - 6x more likely to be engaged at work

 - 15% less likely to quit their jobs

 It’s common for employee roles to evolve, so companies will need to keep tabs on their utilization rates and targets as these responsibilities shift.
 Utilization isn’t just about profitability—it’s about finding the perfect balance between billable work and internal coordination.
 Professional service firms should keep these ideas in mind as they set goals and take care not to sacrifice long-term worker engagement for short-term gains.

 Interested in learning more about how to optimize profitability for your organization.
-Download our free ebook The Four Levers of Profitability for Professional Service Firms.
+Download our free ebook below.